Pacidus/strange-years/README.md

 <figure id="fig:M_2D_dist">
 <img src="figures/M_year_dist_2D.svg" style="height:25.0%"
-alt="Figure 5: Distributions of year of death given the year of birth for the male" />
+alt="Figure 5: Distributions of year of death given the year of birth for males" />
 <figcaption aria-hidden="true">Figure 5: Distributions of year of death
-given the year of birth for the male</figcaption>
+given the year of birth for males</figcaption>
 </figure>

 <figure id="fig:F_2D_dist">
 <img src="figures/F_year_dist_2D.svg" style="height:25.0%"
-alt="Figure 6: Distributions of year of death given the year of birth for the female" />
+alt="Figure 6: Distributions of year of death given the year of birth for females" />
 <figcaption aria-hidden="true">Figure 6: Distributions of year of death
-given the year of birth for the female</figcaption>
+given the year of birth for females</figcaption>
 </figure>